Facebook and Ray-Ban’s smart glasses have officially launched

 “This is going to be a big milestone in starting to integrate the core technologies into a regular-glasses form factor, and seeing how people are using them,” Facebook CEO Mark Zuckerberg noted during Facebook Connect, the company’s annual conference for augmented reality and virtual reality developments, by way of their Oculus division.

 “They’re going to be the next step on the road to augmented reality glasses — and they look pretty good, too," Zuckerberg said.

 READ MORE: Are VR headsets bad for your eyes?

 Facebook hopes that partnering with EssilorLuxottica, Ray-Ban’s parent company, adds name recognition and style credibility to the frames and lenses of their smart glasses.

 “We need to support a lot of different designs and styles, and that’s what Luxottica does,” Zuckerberg said during the keynote.

 There wasn’t much doubt that Ray-Ban’s iconic Wayfarer style would be incorporated in some way, but Stories bring the 1960s-inspired Meteor and modern Round styles to the table, too.

 “Combining a brand that is loved and worn by millions of consumers around the globe with technology that has brought the world closer together, we can reset expectations around wearables,” said Luxottica’s Chief Wearables Officer Rocco Basilico in a press release.
 “We are paving the way for a new generation of products destined to change the way we look at the world.”

 The evolving world of smart glasses

 Smart glasses aren’t a mainstream staple yet, but tech companies are certainly working to change that.
-Google, Amazon, Microsoft and Snap (Snapchat) all have smart glasses in production or development, and Apple seems to be one step away from confirming their own iteration.
-Read more about what what's happening with Apple glasses.
+Google, Amazon, Microsoft and Snap (Snapchat) all have smart glasses in production or development, and Apple seems to be one step away from confirming their own version.

 Page published in September 2020